TayChris92/ChatRoomApp/README.md

 To run, open a command prompt at project root and use the command "-gradlew run" to launch the server by default.

-To run the client, use the command "gradlew run -Dexec.mainClass=ChatClient.controller.ClientMain"
+To run the client, use the command "gradlew run -Dexec.mainClass=ChatClient.ClientMain"

 <b>Currently Working:</b>